ccwaddey/dots/README.md

 ### .emacs

-The first time you open up emacs, `pdf-tools` will try to install.
-This wasn't too hard for me to figure out, but your mileage may vary.
-Installing all the packages listed at the beginning of this README will help.
-You'll then have to restart emacs to use `pdf-tools`.
+The first time you open up emacs, `pdf-tools` will try to install (and you might get some errors loading .emacs).
+Fixing all this wasn't too hard for me to figure out, but your mileage may vary.
+Installing all the packages listed at the beginning of this README will help, as will installing the emacs packages listed in the next paragraph.
+You'll have to restart emacs a couple of times to get everything working right.

-The emacs packages that I have installed currently are `gh-md`, `markdown-mode`, `multiple-cursors`, `pdf-tools`, `rust-mode`, and `smex`.
-I believe these will be pulled in by the file.
+The emacs packages that I have installed currently are `gh-md`, `markdown-mode`, `multiple-cursors`, `pdf-tools`, `perspective`, `rust-mode`, and `smex`.
+Run `M-x list-packages` and click on each one, then click install.

 Depending on the resolution of your display, you'll have to adjust the `:height 200` part of custom-set-faces.

 Add a `.emacs.el` file to your `.priv` directory.
+Add a file `perspectives` to your `~/.emacs.d` directory.

 ### .fvwm/FvwmScript-mydatetime